cqfn/degit/README.md

 The **Locator** is the dispatcher of requests through the network of DeGit nodes.
-When the user is trying to access the server that doesn't have the repository the user is looking for, the Locator make a tunnel to another server and sends the requests there.
+When the user is trying to access the server that doesn't have the repository the user is looking for, the Locator makes a tunnel to another server and redirects the request there.

 The **Authenticator** is responsible for permissions validating and may rely on some external services, like LDAP (in case of